 Often the scammer will say that they are another city or country and that they eventually want to meet the victim in person.
 Around this time, the criminal will note that they can’t afford to travel and will seek assistance from the victim in covering travel costs.
 A variation on this theme includes the criminal noting that there’s an emergency, a sick family member for example, and that they need financial help from the victim to visit the sick individual.
 The requests for help are a scam and the money wired by the victim, often in large amounts, is now in the hands of the criminal.

 Given how common romance scams are, always consider the possibility that your recent match on a dating site might be a scammer.
 Here are some warning signs that your new relationship may be a scam:

 - Your new friend moves too fast.
 Scammers are trying to develop a quick relationship with you so be on your guard when someone professes their love to you.

-- If your love interest asks you to send money, be very suspicious.
+- If your love interest asks you to send money, or for payments in gift cards, cryptocurrency or through a wire transfer, be very suspicious.

 - If you receive a message from your friend and they use the wrong name, that may be a red flag.
 Many of these fraudsters are working on multiple victims at the same time.